Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Conclusion

 \section{Conclusion}

-In this paper we recalled an attack from Ravi et al. \cite{ravi2021exploiting} aiming at recovering the message in LPR-based cryptography primitives.
-We extended their work by detailling the attack on a post-quantum KEM, namely FrodoKEM, in Section \ref{sec:attack}.
+In this paper we recall an attack from Ravi et al. \cite{ravi2021exploiting} aimed at recovering the message in LPR-based cryptography primitives.
+We extended their work by detailing the attack on a post-quantum KEM, namely FrodoKEM, in Section \ref{sec:attack}.
+We also generalised their initial attack to any value of a parameter $d$ and discussed more optimal choices to reduce the number of traces required for a complete message recovery.
 We presented a novel countermeasure to this specific attack in Section \ref{sec:countermeasure}.
 The countermeasure is based on the same ciphertext malleability principle as the attack.
-We discussed the extension of the countermeasure to the entirety of the \KDec procedure, as well as its compatibility with other generic countermeasures and its scalability in different primitives cases.
+We discussed the extension of the countermeasure to the entirety of the \KDec procedure, as well as its compatibility with other generic countermeasures and its scalability for several post-quantum primitives.
+As the countermeasure efficiency is local, we recommended its deployment in conjunction with a shuffling countermeasure.

 The Ravi et al. \cite{ravi2021exploiting} attack principle is also used in several \emph{Deep Learning}-SCA (DL-SCA).
-It will be interesting to see how our countermeasure fares against a DL-SCA opponent.
-This however will be implementation-specific, as DL-SCA attacks tend to target specific \emph{determiner-leakages} due to specific methods of computations used in some implementations.
+It will be interesting to see how our countermeasure performs against a DL-SCA opponent.
+However, this will be implementation specific, as DL-SCA attacks tend to target specific \emph{determiner-leakages} due to the specific methods of computation used in some implementations.

+\paragraph{Acknowledgments} The author thanks Yoan Rougeolle for his help with the experimental part of this work.

-\paragraph{Acknowledgments} This work was realized thanks to the grant 2022156 from the Appel à projets 2022 thèses AID Cifre-Défense by the Agence de l'Innovation de Défense (AID), Ministère des Armées (French Ministry of Defense).
+This work was realised thanks to the grant 2022156 from the Appel à projets 2022 thèses AID Cifre-Défense by the Agence de l'Innovation de Défense (AID), Ministère des Armées (French Ministry of Defence).